-1. The Essex Enhanced Partnership Plan will cover the entire administrative County of Essex as shown in the Map below:
+1 The Essex Enhanced Partnership Plan will cover the entire administrative County of Essex as shown in the Map below:

-The Administrative County of Essex (the Enhanced Partnership area does not cover Southend and Thurrock Unitary Authorities).
+Administrative Essex (the Enhanced Partnership area does not cover Southend and Thurrock Unitary Authorities).

-2. The plan is for a period of five years covering the period April 2022 to April 2027.
+2 The plan is for a period of five years covering the period April 2022 to April 2027.